The main activity in Croyde is surfing and our dedicated page about surfing in Croyde has all the information you need.

 So if you are intending to visit Croyde or the surrounding area and would like further information, or details of availability, please give us a call.
 Off peak, short breaks are always available.
 If you want to play Golf and want some accommodation near Saunton Golf Club, do some walking and cycling, try surfing or other watersports click on your chosen activity for more information.

-We look forward to seeing you shortly at Croyde Breakers B&B!
+We look forward to seeing you shortly at Croyde Breakers B&B and croydebreaks !